carvel-dev/carvel/site/content/blog/ytt-validations-preview.md

 For all the juicy details, check out the [Validations Proposal/Specification](https://github.com/vmware-tanzu/carvel/blob/004-schema-validation/proposals/ytt/004-schema-validation/README.md).

-This kind of thing is very useful for situations where a mis-configured deployment could waste a lot of resources and be much more difficult to troubleshoot than getting an immediate error message that the configuration value was wrong.
+`ytt` Validations are very useful for situations where a mis-configured deployment could waste a lot of resources and be much more difficult to troubleshoot than getting an immediate error message that the configuration value was wrong.

 ### 🔬 It's an Experiment! 🧪